0xMiden/miden-tutorials/docs/src/web-client/create_deploy_tutorial.md

 - **Public notes**: The note's state is visible to anyone - perfect for scenarios where transparency is desired.
 - **Private notes**: The note's state is stored off-chain, you will need to share the note data with the relevant parties (via email or Telegram) for them to be able to consume the note.

-Note: The term "account" can be used interchangeably with the term "smart contract" since account abstraction on Miden is handled natively.
+> **Important**: In Miden, "accounts" and "smart contracts" can be used interchangeably due to native account abstraction.
+Every account is programmable and can contain custom logic.

 It is useful to think of notes on Miden as "cryptographic cashier's checks" that allow users to send tokens.
 If the note is private, the note transfer is only known to the sender and receiver.